gaucho-plugins/login-stripe-customer-portal/readme.txt

 == Description ==

-The **Login for Stripe Customer Portal** plugin simplifies the process for Stripe merchants to integrate the Stripe Customer Portal into their WordPress website.
-By offering a customizable login endpoint, this plugin makes it easy for customers to log in and access their Stripe billing information securely.
+The **Login for Stripe Customer Portal** plugin simplifies the process for Stripe businesses to integrate the Stripe Customer Portal into their WordPress website.
+By offering a customizable login endpoint or embeddable form, the plugin makes it easy for customers to log in and access and manage their Stripe billing information securely.

-Upon entering their email address, the platform checks your Stripe account for existing customers, and then generates a secure login link for the customer to login, which is only valid for 1 hour.
+Upon entering their email address, customers receive a secure login link, which is only valid for 1 hour.
+You can optionally restrict access only to your existing customers or allow new customers to register and add their information.

-The Customer Portal is still hosted on Stripe, but the Login page is on your domain, giving a bit more control over your branding and experience.
+The Customer Portal is still hosted on Stripe, but the Login page is on your website, giving you more control over professionally branding the experience customers have on your site.

 ### Key Features:
 * **Stripe API Integration**: Allows WordPress site admins to connect their Stripe account via API and provide customer access to the Stripe Customer Portal.
 * **Customizable Endpoint**: Admins can define a custom slug for the customer portal login page (e.g., `yourwebsite.com/customer-portal/`).
+* **Shortcode Embeddable Form**: Use the shortcode `[login-stripe-customer-portal]` to put the login form anywhere on your site.
 * **Secure Authentication**: Users enter their email and are sent a secure login link to get access to the Stripe Customer Portal.
 * **Redirect URL**: After logging out of the portal, customers are redirected back to a specified URL, which can be customized in the plugin settings.